 - In 2012, house prices plummeted by 13.1% (-14.08% inflation-adjusted)

-Residential real estate transactions fell in number, volume, and value.
-In the first quarter of 2012, the total number of residential real estate transactions was down 54.1% to 5,874 from a year earlier.
-On the other hand, the volume and value of real estate transaction plunged by 52.1% and 56.5%, respectively.
+Property demand remains depressed.
+Residential real estate transactions in Greece fell in number, volume, and value.
+In the first quarter of 2013, the total number of residential real estate transactions plummeted by 24.5% to 4,976 from the same period last year.

 - Tax increases